 Although the region was able to hold onto some of its autonomy, the Treaty of Bucharest of 1812 had the Ottoman's surrendering the eastern half of the Principality of Moldavia (as well as Khotyn and old Bessarabia) to the Russian Empire, and the region became known as "Oblast of Moldavia and Bessarabia."

 For clarification purpose, Bessarabia was an historical term for the geographic region in Eastern Europe bounded by the Dniester River on the east and the Prut River on the west.
-In short, most of modern-day Moldova.
+In short a most of modern-day Moldova.

 When World War I began in the early 1900's across Europe, an estimated 300,000 Bessarabians were drafted into the Russian Army.
 This fueled Bessarabia to announce their independence from Russia in 1918.